yuxwind/epsilonResnet/README.md

 We maintain this variable with [tf.train.ExponentialMovingAverage](https://www.tensorflow.org/api_docs/python/tf/train/ExponentialMovingAverage) in our experiments to know the value history in previous steps.
 Its value of 1 indicates the block is discarded.
 Before a block decays to zeros, its moving average value may be in the range (0,1) as observed in log.log of ImageNet experiments.
 Finally, we only prune the blocks whose weights decay to zeros.

 <!---
-Or we prune a block if the moving average value is greater than a treshold.
+Or we prune a block if the moving average value is greater than a threshold.
 That's is discarded\_threshold in compressModel.py.

 On a ImangeNet model of &epsilon;-ResNet 101, we test different discarded\_treshold and get results as below.